 The body of the loop executes unconditionally the first time, then the predicate is checked.
 What is important to realize is that the predicate is checked after each execution of the body of the loop.
 When the predicate evaluates to false, the loop's execution ends.
 Almost always, you should prefer the while loop over the do-while loop.
-When using this loop, take note of the semicolon; you will get a nastygram from Mr. Compiler if you omit it.
+When using this loop, take note of the semicolon; you will get angry yellow if you omit it.